cngroves/interface_bas/draft-groves-core-bas.md

 Section {{bindingattributes}} below indicates the text that would need to be added to {{I-D.ietf-core-dynlink}} to add the Binding Attribute Scope attribute.

-**Editor's note: Another option for a "Alternate Resource" was considered but some issues were identified.
-The "Alternate Resource" (ar) attribute is set on the observed resource and is used to indicate the resource whose value is returned as an alternate to the observed resource's value.
-This approach is logically different to binding attribute scope approach in that a request on one resource results in the value of another resource being returned.
-It is also logically different that the client and server do not have the same view of the resource as a result of an observe.
-The client has a view of another server resource.
-This option could also return a collection if the alternate resource has been created as a collection.
-This in itself may cause some issues.
-In this case the Content-Format returned would not be from the original resource but from the alternate resource.
-If a client indicate an accept option with a particular Content-Format for the alternate resource the original resource may not support it.
-Also a the Content-Format (ct) Web Linking Attribute would be unlikely to return a content-format for the alternate resource.**

 Usage of a collection
 ---------------------

-The current text of {{I-D.ietf-core-interfaces}} indicates that observe may be supported on an item in a collection not on the collection itself.
+{{I-D.ietf-core-interfaces}} indicates that a collection may be observed.
+An observation returns a representation of the entire collection.
 The "bas" binding attribute is only used on collection (e.g. batch, linked-batch) resources which enables the use of the binding attributes from {{I-D.ietf-core-dynlink}} on a collection.
 The "bas" attribute points to one item in the collection.

 This approach does have the downside that it requires the use of a collection interface even if a single resource is required.
 The scope of the synchronization is limited to the current collection.
 However the use of a collection to return the information does seem to fit with the principle that a GET of a resource should return the same representation as a notification.